 The members of the team look back on several decades of experience in cardiovascular research.
 In 2000, the foundation of Procorde laid a common basis to advance research projects, and to develop nature-based antibodies, fusion proteins and peptides.
 Subsequent financing rounds enabled further clinical development of the most promising peptides and antibodies, which had been identified by using these technologies.

-- Prof. Dr. Martin Lohse, Max Delbrueck Centre for Molecular Medicine at Berlin Buch, former head of the Rudolf Virchow Center, University of Würzburg.
-Vice president of the German Academy of Sciences Leopoldina
+- Prof. Dr. Martin Lohse, head (CEO) of ISAR Bioscience, and Max Delbrueck Centre for Molecular Medicine at Berlin Buch, former vice president of the German Academy of Sciences Leopoldina, and former head of the Rudolf Virchow Center, University of Würzburg.

 - Prof. Dr. Meinrad Gawaz, Cardiologist, Director of Medical Clinic III, University of Tübingen, Germany

-- Prof. Dr. Martin Ungerer, Cardiologist (co-head of the Martinsried research site) member of the Translational Research Group of the German Center for Cardiovascular Disease
+- Prof. Dr. Martin Ungerer, Cardiologist, member of the Translational Research Group of the German Center for Cardiovascular Disease

 - Prof. Dr. Götz Münch, Cardiologist, CEO of advancecor GmbH, Martinsried